8+1 Reasons to work from Hoi An

 In Phong Nha, there is the world’s biggest cave, surrounded by lush green hills that lead you all the way to Lao boarder.
 You will find ethnic groups in the mountains, hidden in the backland of Central Vietnam.
 The temples of My Son, the murals of Village Tam Thanh, or the offshore Cham Islands are some more options to spend your weekend away from the city.

 Vietnam offers you fresh, healthy, and seasonal food.
 Seafood and fish from the rivers are found on the local markets throughout town.
 Vegetarian restaurants are popping up, and more and more vegan food is coming to Hoi An.
+Check out The Fisherman, the latest vegan beach restaurant.
 When you stay in a place with a shared kitchen, stroll around the morning markets and find a great variety of organic vegetables, fruits, eggs and herbs.
-Tra Que is known as the Vegetable Village and you can find a great restaurant in the middle of the gardens called Tra Que Garden.
+Tra Que is known as the Vegetable Village and you can find a cozy little restaurant in the middle of the gardens called Tra Que Garden.
 My favorite vegetarian place is Am Restaurant.
-Vegan food is also served at Nomad Café.
+Vegan food is served at Nomad Café and Rosie’s Café.

 Besides the healthy and seasonal food, Hoi An offers many ways to continue your healthy lifestyle.

 Nomad Yoga is Hoi An’s most famous Centre for Yoga, Meditation and related workshops.
-Natalie, the owner of Nomad Yoga, puts all her heart, sweat, and energy in this beautiful centre that offers you a wide range of classes, which are also offered at the beach.
-The onsite Nomad Café is your address for vegan food.
+Natalie, the owner of Nomad Yoga, puts all her heart, sweat, and energy in this beautiful centre that offers you a wide range of classes including beach yoga or yoga teacher trainings.
+The on-site Nomad Café is your address for vegan food.

 A Luminary Life